pemellquist/idmlight/README.md

 6) Build
 ./build.sh
-This will build Java jar and from it a debian package
+This will build Java jar and from it a debian package.

-7) Install deb package
+7) Install deb package and run it
+./stage.sh
+The stage script will install the created debian package and start the tokenidm server.
-sudo dpkg -i tokenidm-1.00/tokenidm-1.00.deb ( or whatever version was built ) The following directories and files will have been created.
+The following directories and files will have been created.

 /opt/tokenidm Installed binaries, certificate files, logging properties, config, run script and sql schema